Poitín: Legal status

-To authorise the distillation of spirits a requirement was introduced at the parliament at Drogheda in 1556 which necessitated a licence under the great seal.
+At the parliament at Drogheda in 1556, a requirement for a licence to distill spirits was introduced.

-Today in Ireland there are a number of commercially produced spirits labelled as poitín, poteen or potcheen.
+Today in Ireland, there are a number of commercially produced spirits labelled as poitín, poteen, or potcheen.
 In 2008, Irish poitín was accorded (GI) Geographical Indicative Status by the EU Council and Parliament.

 In 2015, in consultation with producers and stakeholders, the Irish Government adopted the Geographical Indication technical file for poitín, outlining the production methods that must be used in order for a spirit to be called Irish Poitín.
-Topics covered included allowable base materials, distillation method, use of flavourings/infusions and limited storage in casks.
+Topics covered included allowable base materials, distillation method, use of flavourings/infusions, and limited storage in casks.

-However, the notion of "legal poitín" has been viewed as an oxymoron by some, one writer observing, "If you see a product labelled 'poteen' in an airport or a bar, it's simply a white duty-paid Irish schnapps.
-By definition, poteen is illegal and can't be sold."
+However, the notion of "legal poitín" has been viewed as an oxymoron by some; poteen is illegal and can't be sold."

-Poitín was also produced in the growing Irish diaspora in the 19th century, particularly in any of the New York City neighborhoods dubbed "Irishtown".
+Poitín was also produced in the growing Irish diaspora in the 19th century, particularly in any of the New York City neighbourhoods dubbed "Irishtown".

 Production

 Poitín was generally produced in remote rural areas, away from the interference of the law.
 A mash was created and fermented before the distillation began.
-Stills were often set up on land boundaries so the issue of ownership could be disputed.
-Prior to the introduction of bottled gas, the fire to heat the wash was provided by turf.
+Stills were often set up on land boundaries so that the issue of ownership could be disputed.
+Before the introduction of bottled gas, the fire to heat the mash was provided by turf.
 Smoke was a giveaway for the police, so windy, broken weather was chosen to disperse the smoke.
 The still was heated and attended to for several days to allow the runs to go through.

 The old style of poitín distilling was from a malted barley base for the mash, the same as single malt whiskey or pure pot still whiskey distilled in Ireland.
 The word poitín stems from the Irish word "pota" for pot; this refers to the small copper pot still used by poitín distillers.

+Because poitín was covertly home-distilled for centuries, there is no formal recipe for it.

-In more recent times, some distillers deviated from using malted barley as a base of the mash bill due to the cost and availability instead switching to using treacle, corn and potatoes.
+In more recent times, some distillers deviated from using malted barley as a base of the mash bill due to the cost and availability, instead switching to using treacle, corn, and potatoes.
 It is believed this switch led to the deteriorating quality and character of poitín in the late 20th century.

 The quality of poitín was highly variable, depending on the skill of the distiller and the quality of their equipment.
-Reputations were built on the quality of the distiller's poitín, and many families became known for their distilling expertise, where a bad batch could put a distiller out of business overnight.
-It has been claimed that the drink can cause blindness but this is possibly due to adulteration and presence of methanol rather than lack of quality.
+Reputations were built on the quality of the distiller's poitín, and many families became known for their distilling expertise, whereas a bad batch could put a distiller out of business overnight.
+It has been claimed that the drink can cause blindness, this can be due to bad distillation practices or to methanol adulteration.